Do I need to worry about them lighting on fire?

 Beyond using the safest, most thoroughly tested solar equipment available, we are also an industry that has a rigorous inspection policy to ensure that all the electrical wiring is completed to the highest standard.
 These inspections and the strict licensing requirements for electricians further reduce the risk of fire originating from solar equipment.

-While your solar array might not cause a fire, we sometimes encounter concerns about the safety of having a solar system on your home in the event of a fire.
+While your A solar array is an interconnected system of photovoltaic modules (solar panels) that function as a single electricity-producing unit.
+These...
+More might not cause a fire, we sometimes encounter concerns about the safety of having a solar system on your home in the event of a fire.
 Strict fire safety guidelines have been implemented into solar design across the country to address this concern.
 Solar panels are required to be placed 3’ from the edge of a home or business owners roof to ensure access for firefighters and other emergency response professionals in the case that a fire originated anywhere in the home or building.

-As always, we welcome any questions and thank you for being part of the solar energy future.
+As always, we welcome any questions and thank you for being part of the Solar energy is electromagnetic energy transmitted from the sun.
+Solar energy is measured is kilowatt hours (kWh) or megawatt hours...
+More future.